 Going Outside.
-The primary purpose of our outdoor educational program is to learn in nature.
-Therefore, every effort will be made to spend the majority of our time together outside.
 Research has found that children who play and spend long periods of time outside have improved language development, mathematics, environmental science, social studies, gross motor skills, adaptability, curiosity, creativity, confidence, autonomy, risk assessment knowledge, resiliency, empathy, problem-solving, and leadership skills (Coates & Pimlott-Wilson, 2019; Dankiw, 2020).

-Children at AFS shall be invited to explore outside every day for long periods of time even on resiliency days.
-Resiliency days, as defined by this family handbook, are days with precipitation, temperatures above 95°F, below 32°F, or windy weather.
-Every effort will be made to provide time outside during the most comfortable times of the school day excluding the following dangerous weather circumstances:
+Children at AFS shall be invited to explore outside every day for long periods of time.
+At least three hours of outdoor time will be offered on resiliency days.
+Resiliency days, as defined by this family handbook, means days with rain, above 95°F, below 20°F, or windy weather.
+Every effort will be made to provide time outside during the most comfortable times of the school day.
+This excludes the following dangerous, inclement weather circumstances:

 - Air quality is 101 ppm or higher.

-- Heat index above 110°F
+- Heat index above 103°F

-- Wind chill below 10°F
+- Wind chill below -5°F

 - Lightning strikes and thunder rolls are less than 30 seconds apart.

-- Wind speeds (e.g., gusts) greater than 45 mph
+- Wind speeds greater than 40 mph

 - Freezing rain, sleet, or snow/rain mix